You will have access to the Branobel Digital Archives by clicking here:

 Once you have logged in, help for using the Digital Archives can be found under “Help”.

-Instead of trying to find a single document through the document search, you can try to search the volumes where the document might be located, and then navigate through the volume.
-You can always make a note of the page number in the volume, and return to the same page at a later stage.
+Instead of trying to find a single document through the document search, you can try to search the folders where the document might be located, and then navigate through the folder.
+You can always make a note of the page number in the folder, and return to the same page at a later stage.

 In case of a problem